 When it comes to technology problems I categorically favour acting over thinking.
 Agile is of course, to be laughed at and derided because I'm much too cool for it (sarcasm): but what I've learned from Agile is a huge preference for action over contemplation.
 I gIf you feel I've made giant cognitive leaps, please ask me to explain the step than I do from imagining possible failure states.

 If I see you over-contemplating something that can be solved by shipping, doing, experimentation, or discovery, I will say so.

 I yawn a lot in meetings and 1:1s.
 This is seriously my most embarrassing quirk.
 I can sit writing or coding all day and not yawn once, then walk into a meeting and boom I'm yawning every 30 seconds.
 I'm not sure if it's physiological or psychological.
 My GP suggests it's a stress reaction, but I prefer the folk-wisdom that yawning is required to cool your brain down.

 Either way, if you see me suppressing yawns, it's 99.95% likely that I'm neither tired, nor bored, and often the opposite of both.

 If you can give me confidence that you've "got this", and demonstrate it with follow-through, I will hugely appreciate it.
 I've got a low tolerance for people saying they'll do a thing, then not doing it.
-I'm also a total hypocrite because stuff drops off my to-do list reasonably often.

 When working on a complex subject, my communication preference is: long-form written comms > in-person conversation > chat apps.
 Don't be offended if I ask you to change modes if things are getting complex in Slack.
 I don't make that request often, but I need to do it more - I reckon it would reduce uncertainty and shorten discussions.